 The junior section takes pride in developing players and puts an emphasis on this.
 We will not compromise development and inclusion by adopting a “win at all costs” approach.
 However we accept that winning is part of the enjoyment of the game and so we will always endeavour to support our players by giving them the best opportunity possible to express their talents within a successful team environment.

 On behalf of the Fremington Youth Football Club Committee members:

-Graham Smelt - Secretary
+Graham Smelt - Chairperson

 Effective youth coaches possess the skill to make the game relevant, appropriate and enjoyable to the players in their care.
 This can be a complex process, requiring appropriate technical and tactical knowledge and an appreciation of the affect that age, stage and level of development have on a young player.